A Game Theoretic Model for the Formation of Navigable Small-World Networks --- the Tradeoff between Distance and Reciprocity: Quality of Equilibria

 \section{Quality of Equilibria}

 In a Nash equilibrium, each user is maximizing its individual payoff.
 However, there is also a global function of social welfare, which is the total payoff of all nodes.
 A natural question then is how the social welfare of a system is affected when its users are selfish.
 Thus, in this section, we would like to examine how good the solution represented by an equilibrium is relative to the global optimum.

-To do this, we first examine the performance of the global optimum. \begin{theorem} In the $k$-dimensional DRB game, the optimal social welfare is $\Theta\left(\frac{n^{k+1}}{\ln^2 n}\right)$ for sufficiently large $n$. \end{theorem} \begin{proof}[(Sketch)] We prove that a node $u$ with $r_u=k$ could get high payoff if it has at least one neighbor $v$ with $r_v > k$.
+To study the social welfare, we focus on the homogenous network in which all players use the same tradeoff exponent $\alpha$, since it is difficult to normalize and integrate individual utility measures if they have different emphasis on distance or reciprocity.
+We first examine the global optimum. \begin{restatable}{thm}{optimal} In the $k$-dimensional homogeneous DRB game, the optimal social welfare is $\Theta\left(\frac{n^{\alpha+k}}{\ln^{\alpha+1} n} \right)$ for sufficiently large $n$. \end{restatable} \begin{proof}[(Sketch)] We prove that a node $u$ with $r_u=k$ could get high payoff if it has at least one neighbor $v$ with $r_v > k$.
 In this case, the node $u$ could get both large grid distance to long-range contacts and high reciprocity (at least from $v$).
 So if the system has a constant fraction of such nodes, the social welfare is optimized.
-The detailed proof is included in Appendix~\ref{proof9}. \end{proof} The proof of the above theorem provides some interesting insights: First, the optimal strategy profile exhibits \emph{inequality} in the distribution of payoff.
+The detailed proof is included in Appendix~H. \end{proof} The proof of the above theorem provides some interesting insights: First, the optimal strategy profile is not the navigable network where all players get the same payoff, instead, it exhibits \emph{inequality} in the distribution of payoff.
 The rich (e.g., those with strategy of $k$) could get high payoff whereas the poor (e.g., those with strategy larger than $k$) only get very low payoff.
 Furthermore, the optimum social welfare is achieved when the poor sacrifice their distance payoff and focus on their reciprocity (by selecting a strategy greater than $k$), so that their rich neighbors could obtain a high balanced payoff of both distance and reciprocity.
-This situation reminds us social relationships generated by different social status (e.g. employee-employer relationship) or by tight bound with mutual understanding and support (such as marriage relationship).
+This situation reminds us social relationships generated by different social status (e.g. employee-employer relationship) or by tight bonds with mutual understanding and support (such as marriage relationship).